jam53/Jam54_Launcher/Documentation/BuildingTheProject.md

 Move the contents of the *Jam54_Launcher_jar* folder to a new folder.

 ## Obfuscating `Jam54_Launcher.jar`
 Once we built the *Jam54Launcher*, we should obfuscate the main jar that contains our code.
-Follow the steps descripd in [Obfuscation.md](./Obfuscation.md).
+Follow the steps described in [Obfuscation.md](./Obfuscation.md).

 ## Building The Updater
 - Right click on the `Updater` project and select *Publish*